 Any individual who is uncertain about a conflict of interest in any matter shall disclose such possible conflict to the appropriate individual as noted above.

 Each person covered by this policy will complete and update a copy of the College’s Disclosure Letter annually.

 If a potential conflict of interest arises subsequent to the submission of the annual Disclosure Letter, the persons covered by this policy are responsible for advising of such occurrence as soon as possible but not later than thirty (30) days after the occurrence.

-Members of the Board and the President’s Administrative Council and other Key Employees (as defined by IRS regulations) who are requested to file this Conflict of Interest Statement should recognize that such filing is a requirement for continued affiliation or employment with the College, and, further, that failure to knowingly disclose a potential conflict of interest could result in disaffiliation or termination of employment.
+Members of the Board and other Key Employees (as defined by IRS regulations) who are requested to file this Related Party Disclosure Statement should recognize that such filing is a requirement for continued affiliation or employment with the College and, further, that failure to knowingly disclose a potential conflict of interest could result in disaffiliation or termination of employment.

 Faculty or Staff who knowingly fail to disclose a potential conflict of interest will be subject to corrective action.
-Any sanction will be determined in accordance with faculty personnel policies as defined in the Faculty Handbook.
+Any sanction will be determined in accordance with personnel policies as defined in the appropriate Handbook.

 The responsibilities of the Board, Faculty and Staff that are the subject of this policy are mandatory affiliation or employment duties.
 Otherwise, however, this policy is not intended to create any liability other than that already found in federal and state law.
 Any responsibility under this policy may be enforced only by the College.